-Crude Oil vs Natural Gas
+Crude Oil vs. Natural Gas

 As related energy commodities, the prices of oil and natural gas have a certain historical price relationship.
-However, that relationship has changed in recent years due to the discovery of new natural gas reserves in the United States.
+However, that relationship changed around the turn of the twenty-first century due to the discovery of more natural gas reserves in the United States.

 Average Price Relationship Between Natural Gas and Crude Oil

-The price relationship between the two energy commodities traded to highs of more than 48 to 1 in March 2012 when the price of crude oil was over $110 per barrel and the price of natural gas was around $2.30 per mmbtu.
+The price relationship between the two energy commodities traded to highs of more than 48 to 1 in March 2012 when the price of crude oil was over $110 per barrel and the price of natural gas was around $2.30 per MMBtu.

 Understanding the Price Relationship in Competing Energy Products

-Proven and probable reserves of natural gas caused dramatic price drop which caused the inter-commodity spread to move much higher than historical norms.
-A return to historical norms in inter-commodity spreads can be the result of substitution.
-Consumers, who tend to make wise economic decisions as a group, often shun an expensive commodity or raw material for a cheaper substitute.
+Proven and probable reserves of natural gas cause a dramatic price drop—this causes the inter-commodity spread to become wider than usual.
+A return to historical norms in inter-commodity spreads can also be the result of substitution when consumers use one in place of the other.